ovh/docs/pages/cloud/private-cloud/extend_disk/guide.en-gb.md

 ![EDIT](images/en02vm.png){.thumbnail}

-Find the disk you are extending and modify the size value as needed (in our case, changed the value from 80 to 100 Gb).<br>
+Find the disk you are extending and modify the size value as needed (in our case, changed the value from 80 to 100 GB).<br>
 Click `OK`{.action}.

 ![EDIT](images/en03hdd.png){.thumbnail}